 For example, if in your original data file, Molecule ID and Batch ID are concatenated, they need to be separated into two columns for import into CDD.
 Of course, if this is the first time you are registering this compound, you won't have a Molecule ID and Batch ID yet.

 - The first row of the file must contain column headers (or titles).
 CDD will use the headers to connect (map) the data in the column to the appropriate fields in the database.

 Columns with a blank first row will be ignored.

 The headers do not need to match CDD fields exactly, as you will specifically instruct the database on how to parse your file during import.

-For example, if your file happens to have two rows of headers, where the second row has sub-headers, the these must be combined into a single row.
+For example, if your file happens to have two rows of headers, where the second row has sub-headers, then these must be combined into a single row.

-- Each row of data must include a molecule identifier.
+- Each row of data must include a batch identifier.

-For example, if you are importing batch attributes, you need to include both the molecules' name and batch name.
+For example, if you are importing batch attributes, you need to include both the Molecule Name and the Batch Name.

-SMILES is usually safest, since it is not dependent on formatting such as line breaks (like MOL), and is not prone to errors (like IUPAC).
+SMILES is usually safest, since it is not dependent on formatting such as line breaks (like MOL), and is not prone to errors.

 - For replicate data, include each replicate on a separate row.